 Here’s a screenshot showing one of the great how to content pieces published by outdoor store REI:

-Ecommerce SEO Checklist #5: Add content to your category pages
+Ecommerce SEO Tip #5: Add content to your category pages

 Far too many e-commerce websites neglect the SEO on their category pages.
 This is a big missed opportunity!
 For most online stores, the product pages will rank for longtail keywords, while the category pages have the opportunity to rank for highest search volume keywords.